-Part I - The context and the process 3 The Corporate Sustainability Reporting Directive and the contribution expected from EFRAG 2.
-EFRAG's governance reform 3 3.
-The work carried out in project mode to elaborate exposure drafts 4 4.
-The public consultation 5 Part II - The 7 key features of the exposure drafts 6 Exposure Drafts may need to be adjusted to meet the requirements of the final CSRI 2.
-Exposure Drafts take account of existing European law and initiatives 6 3.
-Exposure Drafts take account of European and international sustainability reporting initiatives 7 4.
-The overall architecture of Exposure Drafts is designed to ensure that sustainability information is reported in a carefully articulated manner 8 5.
-Exposure Drafts address sustainability matters as per Article 19b of the CSRD proposal ć 6.
-Exposure Drafts are a first step of journey towards a faithful representation of sustainability performance ć 7.
-The public consultation will help to strike the right balance between proper relevance and comparability on the one hand and proportionality on the other hand Part III - The objectives and practical aspects of this public consultation:1 11 1.
+Part I - The context and the process .
+3 1.
+The Corporate Sustainability Reporting Directive and the contribution expected from EFRAG 2.
+EFRAG's governance reform .
+3 3.
+The work carried out in project mode to elaborate exposure drafts .
+4 4.
+The public consultation .
+5 Part II - The 7 key features of the exposure drafts .
+6 1.
+Exposure Drafts may need to be adjusted to meet the requirements of the final CSR 2.
+Exposure Drafts take account of existing European law and initiatives .
+6 4 3.
+Exposure Drafts take account of European and international sustainability reporting initiatives .
+7 4.
+The overall architecture of Exposure Drafts is designed to ensure that sustainability information is reported in a carefully articulated manner .
+8 5.
+Exposure Drafts address sustainability matters as per Article 19b of the CSRD proposal .
+9 6.
+Exposure Drafts are a first step of journey towards a faithful representation of sustainability performance .
+9 7.
+The public consultation will help to finetune relevance and comparability as well as explore ESRS implementation prioritisation / phasing-in options 10 Part III - The objectives and practical aspects of this public consultation: 11 1.
 Objectives of the public consultation 11 2.
 Practical aspects of the consultation 12